Who Are the Top 10 Food and Drink Social Media Influencers?

-With 90% of Millennials spending time online every single day (Google) it’s never been more important for brands to be sending out the right message and connecting with audiences in the digital space.
+With 90% of Millennials spending time online every day (Google), it’s never been more important for brands to send out the right message and connect with audiences in the digital space.

-The proliferation of social media means that consumers have endless access to information making them a lot more culturally aware.
-In the last couple of years people’s attitudes to food and drink has radically changed, particularly in western countries Millennials and Generation Z have totally redefined the FMCG industry.
-In fact, 25% of teens aged 15-17 say they worry about staying healthy and another 49% agree that drinking soda is unhealthy (Mintel).
-And Millennials are far more attracted to personalisation with 77%of them thinking that it makes a food brand more attractive (Askatest).
+The proliferation of social media means that consumers have endless access to information, making them more culturally aware.
+In the last couple of years, people’s attitudes to food and drink has radically changed, particularly in western countries; Millennials and Generation Z has totally redefined the FMCG industry.
+In fact, 25% of teens aged 15-17 say they worry about staying healthy, and another 49% agree that drinking soda is unhealthy (Mintel).
+And Millennials are far more attracted to personalisation, with 77% thinking that it makes a food brand more attractive (Askatest).

-They aren’t just concerned with the consumption of food however, with so many Millennials spending a lot more time on social media and having their lives on display, the image and identity of the food they consume is extremely important and acts as an extension of their own personality (Kantarmedia).
-Now the phrase “How to Cook This” is the most searched on Youtube and on Instagram there are over 3 million posts containing the hashtag #avocado (Onebrandmagic).
-Incredibly 1 in 4 Millennials and Gen Z’s share images of food and search for food products online everyday (PSL) and according to a study by Maru/Matchbox, 69 percent of millennials take a photo or a video of their food before eating.
+They aren’t just concerned with the consumption of food; however, with so many Millennials spending a lot more time on social media and having their lives on display, the image and identity of the food they consume is extremely important and acts as an extension of their own personality (Kantarmedia).
+Now the phrase “How to Cook This” is the most searched on Youtube, and on Instagram, over 3 million posts contain the hashtag #avocado (Onebrandmagic).
+Incredibly 1 in 4 Millennials and Gen Z share food images and search for food products every day (PSL).
+According to a study by Maru/Matchbox, 69 percent of millennials take a photo or a video of their food before eating.

-Whether you’re a restaurant, smoothie or chocolate bar, your brands identity on-and-offline is extremely important.
-Your consumers today are going to resonate more with the brands that seem to share their values and lifestyles, represent what they do or want to represent, are building personal connections through relatable and engaging content, and, are providing them with a more individual experience.
-Brands like Cadbury show us that you don’t need to be an all plant based and organic product to do this, instead you just need to connect with them, show them your brand’s personality, and resonate with them on an emotional level.
-Cadbury recently decided to change their brand’s personality from being loud and quirky to being a lot more family-led and down-to-earth.
-This was specifically to “reconnect with consumers” (The Drum), and their recent adverts have been very down-to-earth and relatable to a large UK audience of different age, gender and status.
+Whether you’re a restaurant, smoothie or chocolate bar, your brand’s identity on-and-offline is extremely important.
+Your consumers today will resonate more with the brands that seem to share their values and lifestyles, represent what they do or want to represent, are building personal connections through relatable and engaging content, and provide them with a more individual experience.
+Brands like Cadbury show us that you don’t need to be an all plant-based and organic product to do this; instead, you need to connect with them, show them your brand’s personality, and resonate with them on an emotional level.
+Cadbury recently changed its brand’s personality from being loud and quirky to being more family-led and down-to-earth.
+This was specifically to “reconnect with consumers” (The Drum), and their recent adverts have been very down-to-earth and relatable to a large UK audience of different ages, gender and status.